FAQ

 • A license has to be specified

-• It has to be marked with public sharing allowed
+• The file has to be marked with public sharing allowed

-In case these criteria aren’t met, a file won’t be:
+In case these criteria aren’t met, a file:

-• Won’t show up on presentation sites developed by the OpenAtlas team
+• Will not show up on presentation sites developed by the OpenAtlas team

-• Won’t be included in case the long time archiving system ARCHE is used
+• Will not be included in long-term archiving via ARCHE

-But be aware that although the file itself won’t be shared, the file information (e.g. filename) will still be available (e.g. shown on a presentation site).
+Be aware that although the file itself won’t be shared, the file information (such as filenames, etc.) will still be available (e.g. shown on a presentation site).

-At file -> list at the top you find counts for:
+At file -> list you find counts for:

 Criteria checked by users